Mnemosyne

-A Paris→Nafplio traverse, about 100 days of walking.
+A Paris→Nafplio traverse: 100 days of walking, 10 minutes of ritual

 Artist: Ridha Dhib